Copper Banking Review 2023

 Savings goals can be funded automatically each time money is added to their Copper account.
 But they can also transfer money into different savings buckets inside the app at any time.

-Copper offers visual guides so teens can see how much progress they're making toward their goals.
-Parents can also reward teens with a "bonus" deposit for hitting their goal.
-Teens can earn interest on their savings but it's a pretty low rate -- just 0.01% APY.
+Copper offers visual guides so teens can see how much progress they’re making toward their goals.
+Parents can also reward teens with a “bonus” deposit for hitting their goal.
+Teens can earn interest on their savings, but it’s a pretty low rate compared to other online savings accounts.

 Since Copper teen banking revolves around the debit card and app, it’s not exactly the same as a regular checking account or savings account.
 If you want your teens to learn how to write checks, for example, then you might need to show them using your regular bank account.